Apollounknowndev/worldgen-docs/docs/docs/configured-features/feature-types/multiface-growth.md

 The `minecraft:multiface_growth` feature type is used to place a small patch of either glow lichen or sculk.
 In vanilla, this is used in all Overworld biomes for Glow Lichen and the Deep Dark for Sculk.

+{: .condition }
+> This feature is only placed if the block at the placement position is Air or Water.

 ### Json format

 <pre>